 SUMMARY COMPENSATION TABLE

-The following table sets forth information concerning total compensation earned or paid to our named executive officers for 2023 and 2022.
-More detailed information is presented in the other tables and in the footnotes to the tables.
+The following table sets forth information concerning total compensation earned or paid to our named executive officers for 2024 and 2023.
+More detailed information is presented in the other tables and in the footnotes to the table.